csenguptaacn/demos.lout/README.md

 			$Lightning.use(
-			'c:SampleAuraDepApp', // name of the Lightning app function () {
+			'c:lout_webinquiryapp', // name of the Lightning app function () {
           // Callback once framework and app loaded
 			$Lightning.createComponent(
-            'c:sampleloutLWC', // top-level component of your app {}, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component function (cmp) {
+            'c:loutwebinquirydev', // top-level component of your app {}, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component function (cmp) {